napulen/academic-kickstart/napulenSite/content/courses/mcgill/_index.md

 This a non-exhaustive list of projects that I have worked on during my time at McGill University.

+## MUMT 501

+An implementation of one of the [barberpole phasing and flanging illusion effects](mumt501) discussed in [Esqueda et al. 2015](https://research.aalto.fi/en/publications/barberpole-phasing-and-flanging-illusions).

 ## MUMT 615

 An experiment on [melodic tension](mumt615).